myheritage/intellij-commit-message-template-plugin/README.md

 ## Usage

 ### Set a template
-Open Settings > Tools > Commit Message Template.
+Open Settings > Tools > Commit Message Template.  <br />
-Enter the desired template or set the path to a template file.
+Enter the desired template or set the path to a template file.  <br />
 If you set something in the comment characters, any line in the template file that starts with that character will be ignored when building the message
 ![Screenshot](Settings.png)